kubernetes-sigs/aws-iam-authenticator/README.md

   --query 'Role.Arn'
 ```

+You can also skip this step and use:
+ - An existing role (such as a cross-account access role).
+ - An IAM user (see `mapUsers` below).
+ - An EC2 instance role (see `mapEC2InstanceRoles` below).

 ### 2. Run the server
 The server is meant to run on each of your master nodes as a DaemonSet with host networking so it can expose a localhost port.